platform-acceleration-lab/cnd-deploy-practices-eduk8s/README.md

 ## Deploy

-The `deploy` directory contains convenience scripts to help the developer/maintainer with local development builds.
+The `deploy` directory contains convenience scripts to help the developer/maintainer with local development builds and deploying the workshop to local or remote clusters.

 See the